 The 2012 Turner Classic Film Festival in Hollywood will be screening Harold Lloyd’s first independently produced feature comedy Girl Shy (1924) on April 14, 2012 at the Egyptian Theater.
 In that film, Harold discovers the woman he loves is about to marry a bigamist, and in a frantic race to the altar, Harold dashes all across Southern California by every conceivable mode of transport in order to halt the wedding.
 I explain in a prior post how Lloyd filmed one sequence in Hollywood hanging from the pole of a runaway trolley car.

-You can download below a 21.5 MB PowerPoint presentation showing a brief overview of where and how Lloyd filmed the Girl Shy scenes atop Bunker Hill.
-The show also includes shots from Never Weaken, Hot Water, and For Heaven’s Sake.
+You can download below a 21.5 MB PowerPoint presentation showing not only where and how Lloyd filmed the Girl Shy scenes atop Bunker Hill, but also shots from Never Weaken, Hot Water, and For Heaven’s Sake.
 Most of the slides are animated, so wait a moment each time before clicking the “next” button.

 You will need a PowerPoint viewer to watch the show, and can download a free PowerPoint viewer at this site.